Skip to Main Content

 Research suggests 5 billion cardboard cups are used once and not recycled in the UK each year, equating to over half a million trees worth of source materials.
 Your brown, cardboard cup may look all earthy and recyclable, but it reality it isn’t, due to the polymer lining.
 With an estimated 30,000 cardboard cups used at Shambala alone, it’s time to make a change.

 Since 2022 there have been NO disposable coffee cups available at Shambala – so you MUST bring your own reusable cup for your tea or coffee – please ensure your cup is made of plastic/bamboo/metal, rather than ceramic or glass, for safety reasons.
-If you fancy a Shambala branded coffee cup, you can bag one of our ecoffee bamboo cups here while stocks last.
+If you fancy a Shambala branded coffee cup, you can bag one of our enamel mugs here.

 Plastic Free – to bring or not to bring

-With Shambala now mostly being a disposable plastic free zone, we’re left looking at how to tackle the last fiddly and awkward bits: menstrual products, glitter and cable ties.
-In reverse order.
+With Shambala now mostly being a disposable plastic free zone, we’re left looking at how to tackle the last fiddly and awkward bits like menstrual products, glitter and cable ties.

 GLITTER